Proxy Servers and DMZ

 Once you have a firewall in place, you should test it.
 A great way to do this is to go to www.grc.com and try their free Shields Up! security test.
 You will get immediate feedback on just how secure your system is!

-For more information on firewalls and related topics, check out the links on the next page.
+For more information on firewalls and related topics, check out the links below.